Optimization using MATLAB

 $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & \frac{1}{2}x^THx + f^Tx\\ \rm{s.t.} \quad & Ax\leq b\\ \quad & A_{\rm eq}x=b_{\rm eq} \end{aligned} \end{equation} $$

-We will restrict to the case when H is at least positive semidefinite i.e., we confine to convex QP.
-For the example to be presented next we will consider positive definite matrices because we will then have unique solution and it will be easy to compare with results of YALMIP and CVX.
-Note that MATLAB’s function quadprog and YALMIP can handle even indefinite matrices, however, they will give some suboptimal solution.
-However, CVX won’t accept indefinite matrices as that would make problem a nonconvex.
+We will focus on the case where H is at least positive semidefinite, thus confining ourselves to convex QP problems.
+For the forthcoming example, we will consider positive definite matrices, as this ensures a unique solution and facilitates easy comparison with results from YALMIP and CVX.
+It’s important to note that MATLAB’s quadprog function and YALMIP can handle even indefinite matrices, but they may only provide suboptimal solutions.
+However, CVX does not accept indefinite matrices, as that would render the problem nonconvex.

 Consider the following example of QP that we intend to solve: (Note: if some equations are not rendering properly in mobile browser, then in browser options select “desktop site”) $$ \begin{equation} \begin{aligned} \underset{x}{\rm{minimize}} \quad & \frac{1}{2}x_1^2+x_2^2-x_1x_2-2x_1-6x_2\\ \rm{s.t.} \quad & x_1 + x_2 \leq 2\\ & -x_1 + 2x_2 \leq 2\\ & 2x_1 + x_2 \leq 3\\ & x_1 + x_2 =0 \end{aligned} \end{equation} $$

-One can re-formulate into matrix-vector representation and obtain the following QP parameters:
+One can reformulate the problem into a matrix-vector representation to obtain the following QP parameters:

 $$ \begin{equation} \begin{aligned} H &= \begin{bmatrix} 1 & -1\\ -1 & 2 \end{bmatrix}\\ f &= \begin{bmatrix} -2\\ -6 \end{bmatrix}\\ A &= \begin{bmatrix} 1 & 1\\ -1 & 2\\ 2 & 1 \end{bmatrix}\\ b &= \begin{bmatrix} 2\\ 2\\ 6 \end{bmatrix}\\ A_{\rm eq} &= \begin{bmatrix} 1 & 2 \end{bmatrix}\\ b_{\rm eq} &= 0 \end{aligned} \end{equation} $$

-Now we can start modeling QP in MATLAB.
-First step would be to defining fixed parameters of QP problem.
+Now we can begin modeling the QP problem in MATLAB.
+The first step will be to define the fixed parameters of the QP problem.

 clc;